lowRISC/opentitan/hw/ip/aes/doc/_index.md

 Independent of the selected key length, software must always write all 8 32-bit registers.
 Each register must be written at least once.
 The order in which these registers are written does not matter.
-Anything can be written to the unused key registers.
+Anything can be written to the unused key registers, however, random data is preferred.
 For AES-128 and AES-192, the actual initial key used for encryption is formed by using the {{< regref "KEY0" >}} - {{< regref "KEY3" >}} and {{< regref "KEY0" >}} - {{< regref "KEY5" >}}, respectively.

 If running in CBC or CTR mode, software must also write the initialization vector (IV) registers {{< regref "IV0" >}} - {{< regref "IV3" >}}.